Banda

 - Rites Of Passage

-- Rites of passage include ceremonies for birth, adulthood, and marriage, emphasizing community involvement.
+- Rites of passage include initiation ceremonies for adolescents.

 - Culinary Traditions